Minervus00/text-to-quiz/README.md

 2. Copy the public URL given by gradio
 3. Open the file named `main.py`
 4. Paste the URL as new value for the `url` variable
+5. `pip install -r requirements.txt`
-5. Launch the app: `streamlit run main.py`
+6. Launch the app: `streamlit run main.py`
-6. Enjoy.
+7. Enjoy

 *Note that on T4 GPU generation takes approximately 12s per question*